ksahlin/strobealign/README.md

 ```
 wget https://github.com/ksahlin/StrobeAlign/tree/main/bin/Linux/StrobeAlign-v0.0.3.1
+mv StrobeAlign-v0.0.3.1 strobealign  # rename to strobealign
-chmod +x StrobeAlign-v0.0.3.1
+chmod +x strobealign # make executable
-./StrobeAlign-v0.0.3.1  # test program
+./strobealign  # test program
 ```

-If you want to compile from the source, you need to have a newer `g++` and [zlib]](https://zlib.net/) installed.
+If you want to compile from the source, you need to have a newer `g++` and [zlib](https://zlib.net/) installed.
 Then do the following:

 ```
 git clone https://github.com/ksahlin/StrobeAlign